Virginia's attorney general cleared in ethics probe

 "Our investigation finds no evidence that the Attorney General in any way promoted, supported or assisted Star Scientific while he had a financial interest in the company," the report said.

-Federal and state officials are also investigating links between Star Scientific and McDonnell, who has acknowledged that his family has also received gifts from Williams.
+Federal and state officials are also investigating links between Star Scientific and Virginia Gov. Bob McDonnell, who has acknowledged that his family has also received gifts from Williams.

 The Washington Post has reported that Williams paid for $15,000 in catering services at the 2011 wedding of the governor's daughter, $15,000 in clothing for the governor's wife during a New York shopping trip and a $6,000 Rolex watch that the governor's wife gave to her husband.